developeranshulsaboo/Pythonproblems/README.md

    1. Use the range function
    2. Ord function will tell the number associated with the character
    3. Either you must refer the character table or try each range to get correct output

+### IO Jaddoo Hates Numbers
+   Key points for the solution are.
+   1. Ord function will give you ASCII value for letter F
+   2. To Print 420 either you can add the ord function 6 times / multiply it